rackerlabs/support-how-to/content/how-to/cloud-servers/simple-load-balancing-with-apache/index.md

 #### ProxyPass

-This is the last part of the configuration, and adds the situations that will need to be proxied.
+This is the last part of the configuration, and adds the situations that will be proxied.
 You don't want to proxy the `balancer-manager`, but you do want to proxy everything else.

        ProxyPass /balancer-manager !